ICI3D/MMED/projects/hostViremia.md

 ## Overview

 Many mosquito-transmitted viruses can infect multiple host and vector species.
-In order to assess the potential for such a virus to invade a new area, or the potential impact at an intervention targeted at specific hosts, it is necessary to scale from individual-level processes to population patterns.
-This project will focus on characterizing host viremia profiles - or how the concentration of virus in the host's blood changes as a function of time since infection - and consider different options for the calculation of quantities known as "host competence indices" that describe a host's ability to replicate and transmit a virus.
+In order to assess the potential for such a virus to invade a new area, or the potential impact at an intervention targeted at specific hosts, it can be useful to scale from individual-level processes to population patterns.
+This project will focus on characterizing host viremia profiles - or how the concentration of virus in the host's blood changes as a function of time since infection.
+The group will also consider various indices that have been used to quantify "host competence" - a host's ability to replicate and transmit a virus.
 If there is time, we may explore how host competence indices vary depending on the mosquito vector being considered and/or on viral strain.

 ## Things to consider